gagiopapinni/blockly-sorter/README.md

 # blockly-sorter
 The project is devoted to basic sorting algorithms,
-It pretends to be a place where children would feel comfortable to fiddle with algorithms to understand them better.
+It pretends to be a place where students(or anyone else) would feel comfortable to fiddle with algorithms to understand them better.

 ### Building: